Collectionbeginners

 Condition beats model

 Every boat on this list is old enough to have been neglected, refitted, or somewhere in between.
 A well-maintained Pearson 26 from 1978 is better value than a rough Catalina 30 from 1998.
-The purchase survey is not optional — it's the transaction.
-Use an ABYC-certified marine surveyor who specifically has experience with fiberglass production boats from this era, and ask them to focus on the items unique to each model (deck core, chainplates, keel attachment, compression post).
+The purchase survey is not optional; it is the transaction.
+Use a marine surveyor with fiberglass-production-boat experience and ask them to focus on the items unique to each model: deck core, chainplates, keel attachment, compression post, and rudder moisture.

 Inboard vs. outboard

-Inboard engines are more convenient underway and easier to start in cold weather, but they add complexity and maintenance cost.
-Outboards are simpler and cheaper to service but require an outboard well or bracket and can be a nuisance in rough conditions.
-For a beginner on a limited budget, the outboard-power option on boats like the Pearson 26 or older Catalina 25s can be an advantage: one less system to learn at the same time as sailing.
+Inboard engines are more convenient underway and easier to use in cold or rough weather, but they add complexity and maintenance cost.
+Outboards are simpler and cheaper to service but require an outboard well or bracket and can ventilate or lift in rough conditions.
+For a beginner on a limited budget, the outboard-power option on boats like the Pearson 26 or older Catalina 25s can be an advantage: one less system to learn alongside sailing.

 Keel type

-A fixed fin keel is the default for most of these boats and the simplest to own.
+A fixed fin keel is the default for many of these boats and the simplest to own.
 A swing keel (Catalina 22, some Catalina 25s) enables trailering but requires maintenance of the lifting mechanism.
-A wing keel provides shoal draft without the complexity of a lifting mechanism but compromises upwind pointing.
-Know which you're buying and why.
+A wing keel provides shoal draft without the complexity of a lifting mechanism but usually compromises upwind pointing.
+Know which keel you are buying and why.

 Standing headroom

-If you're over 5'8", honestly assess the headroom before committing.
-The Catalina 27 and Hunter 27 deliver 6'1" — enough for most adults to stand comfortably.
-The Catalina 25 and Pearson 26 are closer to 5'6"–5'9", which is fine for a weekend but can become fatiguing on longer stays.
+If you are over 5'8", honestly assess headroom before committing.
+The Catalina 27 and Hunter 27 deliver 6'1", enough for most adults to stand comfortably.
+The Catalina 25 and Pearson 26 are closer to 5'6"–5'9", which is fine for a weekend but can become tiring on longer stays.

 Shopping by budget

-**Under 10,000ThisiswheretheCatalina22,olderCatalina25s,andprojectgradePearson26sandCatalina27slive.Expecttospend10,000** — This is where the Catalina 22, older Catalina 25s, and project-grade Pearson 26s and Catalina 27s live.
-Expect to spend 3,000–$8,000 on top of the purchase price to make any boat in this range genuinely seaworthy: standing rigging, bottom paint, possible chainplate replacement, and updated safety gear.
+Under $10,000 — This is where the Catalina 22, older Catalina 25s, and project-grade Pearson 26s and Catalina 27s live.
+Expect meaningful post-purchase spending to make any boat in this range genuinely trustworthy: standing rigging, bottom paint, possible chainplate work, updated safety gear, and often sails.

 Research linkBrowse small sailboats under $10,000

-10,00010,000–25,000 — The sweet spot.
+$10,000–$25,000 — The sweet spot.
 Better-condition Catalina 27s and 30s, solid Hunter 27s, and cleaner Pearson 26s.
-Boats in this range typically need refreshed running rigging, sails, and electronics but should be structurally sound and close to usable.
+Boats in this range may still need running rigging, sails, batteries, and electronics, but they should be structurally sound and close to usable.

 Research linkBrowse small sailboats $10,000–$25,000

-25,00025,000–50,000 — Turn-key Catalina 30s, late-model Hunter 29.5s, and well-outfitted Catalina 27s with new sails and electronics.
-In this range you should expect a recent survey, documented maintenance history, and a boat you can provision and sail within a month of closing.
+$25,000–$50,000 — Better-equipped Catalina 30s, late-model Hunter 29.5s, and well-outfitted Catalina 27s with newer sails and electronics.
+In this range you should expect documented maintenance history and a boat you can provision and sail soon after closing.

 Research linkBrowse small sailboats $25,000–$50,000